Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 ### Current Features

-* Home page with carousel image.
-* Footer with social media links and 2 common e-commerce pages (FAQ's and Returns)
-* Product page with pagination
 * Product page features a "filter by" option allowing users to choose how they see products.
 * Categories dropdown from Navbar, allowing the user to access specific categories.
 * Product detail page showing details.
 * A contact page that provides feedback to the user after the form is submitted.
 * A newsletter sign up.
-* Superuser ability to send newsletters to subscribers.
 * A functional checkout process that requires a user to complete a valid form.
 * Stripe payments, with and without card authentication.
 (Test card numbers can be used to prompt an authentication request.)
 * Toast messages throughout user journey.
 * Confirmation emails of orders.
-* Contact emails are sent to a "business" email address.
-* Option to add reviews to products as a logged in user.

 ### Future Feautures